History of the Chicago Bears: 1921–1929: First years in Chicago and the rise of the Bears

 Although the Staleys made a good account of themselves on the field, they struggled off of it.
 The team played their home games at Staley Field, which only seated 1,500 people, incredibly small even by early professional football standards.
 Additionally, Staley employees received a 50 percent discount on tickets, further hobbling the company's bottom line.

 The financial troubles did not dissuade Halas from improving the team.
 By the time the team took the field for the 1921 season, Halas had almost completely jettisoned the Staleys' works team roots.
 All but two local men and one Staley employee were gone from the roster and replaced with former college players.
 After the team opened the season with a home victory over the Rock Island Independents, company founder and namesake Gene Staley made Halas a lucrative offer.
-He was going to have to lay off the players he'd just hired due to a recession, but was willing to turn the team over to Halas.
-Remembering that the team had attracted its biggest home game crowds of the 1920 season by moving two games to the city, Staley advanced Halas $5,000 to move the team to Chicago, provided that he keep the Staleys name for the remainder of the 1921 season.
+He was going to have to lay off the players he had just hired due to a recession, but was willing to turn the team over to Halas.
+Remembering that the team had attracted its biggest home game crowds of the 1920 season by moving two games to the city, Staley advanced Halas $5,000 (about $76,423) to move the team to Chicago, provided that he keep the Staleys name for the remainder of the 1921 season.
 Halas then took Sternaman on as a full partner.
 Taking advantage of his good relationship with Chicago Cubs owner William Wrigley Jr. and president Bill Veeck Sr., Halas quickly secured a lease at Cubs Park, soon to be known as Wrigley Field.
-The Chicago Staleys stormed through the rest of the season, finishing 10-1-1 with their first league championship.
+The Chicago Staleys stormed through the rest of the season, finishing 10–1–1 with their first league championship.